 The bacteria lead to pneumonia.

-Between 8,000 and 18,000 people in the U.S. are hospitalized yearly with Legionnaires' disease, according to the Centers for Disease Control and Prevention.
+About 5,000 cases of Legionnaires' disease are reported each year in the United States, according to the CDC.
 However, the number of infections may be higher because many cases are not diagnosed or reported.

 2. How does Legionnaires' disease spread?